Treatment of the hip joint

 What exactly is so critical about it?

-In both cases, mechanical problems are caused by the head-neck transition of the femoral neck striking the anterior glenoid cup, which can then damage both the joint lip (labrum) and, in the course, the articular cartilage.
-In many cases, this results in early joint arthrosis.
+In both cases, mechanical problems are caused by the head-neck transition of the femoral neck striking the anterior glenoid cup, which can then damage both the labrum and, in time, the articular cartilage.
+In many cases, this leads to early joint osteoarthritis.

-Fig.3: Cam impingement (A) or pincer impingement (B) causes the femoral neck to strike the acetabular cup.
+Fig.3: Cam impingement (A) or pincer impingement (B) causes the femoral neck to hit the acetabular cup.

-Affected patients often report pain in the groin, which can occur, for example, when sitting for a long period of time or during sports (e.g., hurdlers, volleyball).
-Classically, the bony pathology does not improve with conservative treatment measures, so that patients often report frustrating physiotherapy treatments.
+Patients often report pain in the groin, which can occur with prolonged sitting or during sports (e.g. hurdling, volleyball).
+Classically, the bony pathology does not improve with conservative treatment, so patients often report frustrating physiotherapy sessions.

-It is noticeable that the patient experiences increased pain especially when the hip joint is flexed with simultaneous internal rotation and spreading of the leg (anterior impingement test).
-This involves pressing the head-femoral neck junction against the anterior acetabular cup.
-In the case of malpositions, full and smooth movement of the hip joint is not possible.
+It is noticeable that the patient experiences increased pain, especially when the hip joint is flexed with simultaneous internal rotation and spreading of the leg (anterior impingement test).
+In this test, the head-femoral neck junction is pressed against the anterior acetabulum.
+If the hip is misaligned, full and smooth movement of the hip joint is not possible.
 This test can also provide information about possible damage to the labrum.

 How do imaging techniques help?

-X-ray images of the affected joint provide an indication of bony malpositions.
-Furthermore, magnetic resonance imaging (MRI) with injection of a contrast medium into the joint (MR arthrography) is an important additional examination that can detect further pathologies and possible consequential damage before surgery, whereupon the surgical intervention can be planned precisely.
+X-rays of the affected joint provide information about bony deformities.
+Magnetic resonance imaging (MRI) with injection of a contrast agent into the joint (MR arthrography) is also an important additional test that can detect other pathology and possible sequelae before surgery, allowing the surgical procedure to be planned accurately.

 How to operate a FAI?

-Arthroscopic therapy procedures are predominantly used in the treatment of femoroacetabular impingement.
-Through 2-4 small skin incisions and using special instruments, bony attachments are removed so that the hip joint can continue to move fully in all three directions without causing mechanical problems and pain.
+Femoroacetabular impingement (FAI) is most commonly treated by arthroscopic surgery.
+Through 2-4 small skin incisions, special instruments are used to remove the bony attachments so that the hip joint can continue to move fully in all three directions without mechanical problems and pain.

 Fig.4: Arthroscopic removal of a cam impingement with repositioning of the head-neck junction.